Pickage06/network_inventory/README.md

 - Mysql credential

-Change the bloc of sql connection between line 67 at 70 with your own informations.
+Change the bloc of SQL connection between line 67 at 70 with your own informations.

 - Verify if the script can be executed (else: chmod +x inventory.py)

 ## HOW TO USE IT
+> ./inventory.py your_subnet

-> ./inventory.py 192.168.172.0/24
+_exemple :_ > ./inventory.py 192.168.172.0/24

 ## HOW MY SOFTWARE WORKS
 To realise the execution of this script, you may execute some tasks: